June 14, 2025 (1y ago) — last updated June 9, 2026 (4d ago)

 Frequently Asked Questions

-A: Start with a strengths- or personality-based quiz like 16Personalities or VIA—these give practical language for preferences and strengths you can test quickly.
+Start with a strengths- or personality-based quiz like 16Personalities or VIA—these give practical language you can test quickly.

-A: Quizzes don’t change life on their own.
-They provide insight you can convert into action.
-Small experiments, consistent reflection, and applying feedback make the difference.
+Quizzes alone don’t change life.
+They provide insight you convert into action.
+Small experiments, consistent reflection, and feedback make the difference.

 Quick Q&A (concise answers to common pain points)